 Section 2.
 MISSION STATEMENT

-"To provide our local community with an educational and cultural experience through the world of outrigger canoe paddling.
+To provide our local community with an educational and cultural experience through the world of outrigger canoe paddling.
 Encourage a safe, supportive, and inviting environment for people of all ages to learn Hawaiian outrigger paddling and team “ohana".

 Section 3.
 OBJECTIVES

-To participate in and promote Hawaiian canoe racing in the Pacific Northwest, Canada and international events.
+To participate in and promote Hawaiian outrigger canoe racing in the Pacific Northwest, Canada and international events.

 To promote through leadership activities that cultivate the development and maintenance of healthy minds, bodies, spirits and culture among all people.

-To engage in community activities to educate the community about Hawaiian culture and outrigger canoe racing in local celebrations, learn-to-paddle for all ages while embracing whole family participation, environmental stewards and water safety and preparedness throughout the yea
+To engage in community activities and to educate the community about Hawaiian culture and outrigger canoe racing through participation in local celebrations, holding learn-to-paddle sessions for all ages while embracing whole family participation, environmental stewardship and promotion of water safety and preparedness throughout the year.

 ARTICLE III